How to Organize the Creation of Social Stories at School (Without Adding Extra Workload)

 Technology as Organizational Support

-- Digital tools can help to:
+Digital tools can help educators and support teachers to:

-Organizing the creation of social stories means:
+Organizing the creation of social stories is not about increasing workload.